 Click "Tools" (at the top of the window), select "Add-ons".
 Click on "Extensions" and disable this add-on: "Linksicle".

-If you are having problems with the removal of Linksicle you can reset you Mozilla Firefox settings to default.
+If you have problems with the removal of Linksicle, reset your Mozilla Firefox settings to default.

 Open Mozilla Firefox, at the top left corner of the main window click "Firefox", in the opened drop down menu choose Help and then click on Troubleshooting Information, in the opened window click the "Reset Firefox" button.

 LinkSicle Ads is an adware program that tracks user's Internet browsing and generates intrusive online advertisements.
 Most commonly adware or potentially unwanted applications infiltrate user's Internet browsers through free software downloads.
 Internet users should know that nowadays most of free software download websites are using download clients to manage their freeware download process, unfortunately some of the mentioned download clients don't properly disclose the fact that advertised browser plugins or toolbars will be installed together with the free program that users have decided to download.

 Download clients and installers that are used to distribute adware commonly hide the “decline” button that can be used to opt-out of installing the advertised potentially unwanted applications.
 Some of the malicious free software download websites doesn't allow to download the chosen freeware if users decide to decline the installation of promoted software.
 Notice that the safest source for downloading free software is it's developers website.
 Screenshot of the free software download clients that are used in LinkSicle Ads distribution:

 To avoid installation of LinkSicle Ads be very attentive when downloading and installing free software.
 If your download is managed by a download client be sure to decline installation of promoted browser plug-ins and toolbars:

 When installing the already downloaded free program choose “custom” or “advanced” installation options – this step will reveal all of the potentially unwanted applications that are being installed together with your chosen free program: